There are so many freelance careers out there to choose from that sometimes overwhelm of ideas can be a problem.

 And this is why social proof can be powerful.

-Showing up and taking a task that’s important off a business owner’s plate will ensure you always have clients.
-And social media is an ongoing task so you can lock in long-term clients and great stability.
+Showing up and taking a task that’s important off of a business owner’s plate will ensure you always have clients.
+And social media is an ongoing task so you can lock in long-term clients and have great stability.

-Number 3: Advertising on the big networks (Facebook, Instagram, YouTube, Google).
+2. Advertising on the big networks (Facebook, Instagram, YouTube, Google).

 Anything that helps your client make more money is going to allow you to charge more money.
 So if you’re not particularly leaning toward one skill over another, why not take a look at making yourself an expert on one of the various advertising platforms.